Exploring Emotion Contagion with “Breathing” Robots

 Conclusion

-Humans can indeed “catch” fear from dynamic robots through touch, which can significantly impacting how we respond to external stimuli.
+Humans can indeed “catch” fear from dynamic robots through touch, which guides how we respond to the world around us.
 As technology continues to advance, the potential for robots to influence human emotions in both positive and negative ways will become increasingly important.
 Understanding these dynamics is crucial for developing robots that can effectively support and enhance the human experience.

 Researchers: